Taking care of business online

-Students may use their Miami ID cards (MyCard) for meal plan purchases at dining halls, convenience markets, To-Go windows at dining halls, the food court in the Shriver Center, and concessions.
+Students may use their Miami ID cards (MyCard) for meal plan purchases at dining halls, convenience markets, To-Go windows at dining halls, dining facilities within the Armstrong Student Center, and concessions.

 Using the Miami MUlaa account, a debit account for on-campus services, students may swipe their Miami ID cards to purchase cold beverages and snacks from campus vending machines, do laundry in residence halls, pay per-page printing charges at computing labs, purchase event tickets at the Box Office, and purchase items at the Miami Bookstore, athletic pro shops, or Print Center.